zhangyi-he/WFM-2L-DiffusApprox-AdaptPMMH/README.md

 # Bayesian inference of natural selection from ancient DNA data

-PMMH1 includes the source code implemented for the case of constant natural selection and demographic history that missing values are not allowed.
+PMMH1 includes the source code implemented for the Bayesian approach for estimating selection coefficients and testing their changes from aDNA data.

-PMMH2 includes the source code implemented for the case of constant natural selection and non-constant demographic history that missing values are not allowed.
+PMMH2 includes the source code implemented for the Bayesian approach for estimating time-varying selection coefficients from aDNA data.